danibarker/WordSmith/README.md

   	1. Create a new twitch account with the username you want the bot to have

-  	2. Go to https://twitchapps.com/tmi/ and click Connect, copy what is in the text box including "oauth:"

-  	3. Sign in as that account and go here: https://dev.twitch.tv/console/apps/create
+  	2. Sign in as that account and go here: https://dev.twitch.tv/console/apps/create

-  	4. Register a new application, Name is not important, it isn't shown anywhere except in your applications list
+  	3. Register a new Chat Bot application.
+Name is not important, it isn't shown anywhere except in your applications list

-  	5. Paste the oauth you got earlier, you'll also need to put this into config.json (just open in notepad or similar)

-  	6. Choose Chat Bot for Category

-  	7. Click Create

-  	8. You will be brough to a page called Console, where you will see your App, click on Manage

-  	9. Copy your Client ID, you will need to put this in config.json
+ 	4. During registration set the callback URL to token generator https://twitchapps.com/tokengen/

+ 	5. Copy your client ID from your new Twitch application into config.json

+  	6. Using https://twitchapps.com/tokengen/ generate a token with scope chat:edit chat:read

+  	6. Copy this chat token into config.json as the IRC token

-  	10. Go to https://twitchapps.com/tokengen/ and follow directions to obtain an API token
+  	7. Go to https://twitchapps.com/tokengen/ and obtain an API Access Token (no scope?)

-  	11. Open config.json and replace the lines with your information, be sure to leave the variables in quotes:
+  	8. Open config.json and replace the lines with your information, be sure to leave the variables in quotes:

-		api_token is the API oauth token, make sure it includes the text "oauth:" and not just the rest of the string irc_token is the IRC oauth token, make sure it includes the text "oauth:" and not just the rest of the string client_id is your client id
+		api_token is the API oauth token (TwitchIO automatically supplies the oauth: prefix?) irc_token is the IRC oauth token
+	  	client_id is your client id
 	  	nick is your bot's username
 	  	channels is the channels you want it to join and their initial lexicon

-  	12. Save this file
+  	9. Save this file

-  	13. That's it, run wordsmith.py and it should connect and show a message saying "it is online"
+  	10. That's it, run wordsmith.py and it should connect and show a message saying "it is online"

-    13. To run wordsmith.py you will need to have the twitchio package installed, instructions can be found in the readme at https://github.com/TwitchIO/TwitchIO
+ 	11. To run wordsmith.py you will need to have the twitchio package installed, instructions can be found in the readme at https://github.com/TwitchIO/TwitchIO or try your luck with installing Python and `pip install -r requirements.txt` or if you are feeling lucky, skip this step and hope that `WordSmith.exe` already contains this package.

 ## Commands for the bot